A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem

 We use the $(\alpha,\wD)$-light terminology to avoid any ambiguities with the concept of approximation algorithms.

-If we let $c$ be the scaling factor such that $c\lb(V) = \valu(\cI)$, then an $\alpha$-approximation algorithm for ATSP with respect to the Held-Karp relaxation is trivially an $(\alpha\cdot c, 0)$-light algorithm for \EPC{} with $B=\emptyset$: output the same tour $F$ as the algorithm for ATSP.
+If we let $c$ be the scaling factor such that $c\lb(V) = \valu(\cI)$, then an $\alpha$-approximation algorithm for ATSP with respect to the Held--Karp relaxation is trivially an $(\alpha\cdot c, 0)$-light algorithm for \EPC{} with $B=\emptyset$: output the same tour $F$ as the algorithm for ATSP.
 However, \EPC{} seems like a significantly easier problem than ATSP, as the set of subtours $F$ only needs to cross $k$ cuts formed by a partitioning of the vertices $V\setminus V(B)$.
 We substantiate this intuition by proving, in Section~\ref{sec:lcATSPalg}, that there exists a simple $(2,0)$-light algorithm for \EPC{} on singleton instances with $B = \emptyset$.
-Perhaps more surprisingly, in Section~\ref{sec:LocalToGlobal} we show that an $(\alpha,\wD)$-light algorithm for \EPC{} for an instance $\cI$ with subtour $B$ can be turned into an approximation algorithm for ATSP with an approximation guarantee of $(9+\varepsilon)\alpha\lb(V\setminus V(B))+\wD+w(B)$ for any $\varepsilon>0$.
+Perhaps more surprisingly, in Section~\ref{sec:LocalToGlobal} we show that an $(\alpha,\wD)$-light algorithm for \EPC{} for an instance $\cI$ with subtour $B$ can be turned into an approximation algorithm for ATSP that always returns a tour of cost at most $(9+\varepsilon)\alpha\lb(V\setminus V(B))+\wD+w(B)$ for any $\varepsilon>0$.

 The main difference between the \EPC{} problem and the Local-Connectivity ATSP problem introduced in~\cite{Svensson15} is the introduction of the subtour $B$ and the more general definition of lightness.
 While this flexibility is unnecessary for singleton instances with $B=\emptyset$ (which are closely related to the node-weighted instances considered in that paper), it will be useful in the general case: in Section~\ref{sec:solvingvertebrate} we give an algorithm for \EPC{} that, in turn, implies the constant-factor approximation algorithm for general instances.